 Why do things tend to break at the worst possible time?
 For example, you may be getting ready to enjoy a summer holiday weekend only to notice that the air in your home is becoming uncomfortable.
-You call your HVAC company, but they have no openings until the next day.
+You call your local HVAC contractors to learn about air conditioning repair options, but the HVAC service contractors have no openings until the next day or 24 hour support is not available.
 What can you do?

 Here are a few steps you can take to fix your HVAC system and help avoid a service visit:

 - First, check your HVAC filter and make sure it is not clogged.
-A clogged filter can choke your system.
+A clogged filter can choke your entire HVAC system.

 - Next, check to make sure the breakers have not tripped.
 Typically there are two breakers: one for the outside portion of your HVAC system and one for the inside portion.
 If a breaker has tripped, please be aware that it tripped for a reason and perhaps the system should be serviced by an HVAC company to make sure no damage will be caused by turning it on.